-John: If you could sort of summarize by telling us about your academic journey and why it was you chose this path in athletic training and kinesiology
+If you could, please summarize your academic journey and why it was you chose this path in athletic training and kinesiology.

 I had a great opportunity to work with other health care professionals at the hospital and some great physical therapists, occupational therapists, speech therapists, and respiratory therapists.
 And also orthopedic physicians, who were the spearhead of bringing me on board.
 They pushed the hospital to get an athletic trainer to start this because they were new in the community and wanted that athletic trainer to help the community because they didn’t have services in the community.

 I was also able to work with coaches, athletes, and parents at the high school who was open and receptive to me coming into the school.
 You think about it, I was pretty young at the time so coming into that school and telling these athletes, “no you can’t play.”
 The coaches were used to saying, “everybody’s playing, yep you’re not hurt.”
 It was kind of that mind shift but they were all very open to me.